fooltowise/NeroNotes/Nero's Notes/The Fundamental Theorem of Investing.md

 However, these blocks can be damaged by several [[Qualitative Investing Pittfalls]].
 It is important to apply inversion and avoid [[Bad Business Patterns to avoid|bad business patterns]], as well as to find the [[Weakest Link]] in the business.

 It is often interesting to [[Visual thinking applied to investing|visualize]] how the business will evolve.
+And be sure to analyze the business from every [[Vantage Point]]